 A Horizons Regional Councillor, one of two Whanganui representatives, I was successfully elected for the first time in October 2016 with 7,661 votes.
 I stood for healthy rivers, growing local jobs and long-term thinking in decision-making.
-And I’m standing again in 2019.
-There’s more to do.
+And I stood again in 2019 and have been elected unopposed.
+I’m grateful to be back as there’s more to do.

 A mum of two and a founder and trustee of Thrive Whanganui (growing social enterprise), I have relevant skills and experience, strong community connections, and fresh energy, complimenting my experience.